OliSew/Hello-World-in-C/README.md

-# Hello-World-in-C
+# Hello-World-in-C-language
-// This is a program that checks that the c compiler is working well
+This is a program that checks that the c compiler is working well